PAC-Bayes meta-learning with implicit task-specific posteriors: Experimental Evaluation

 We evaluate SImPa on the \(N\)-way \(k\)-shot setting, where a meta learner is trained on many related tasks containing \(N\) classes with \(k\) examples per class (\({m_{i}^{(t)} = kN}\)).
 The evaluation is carried out by comparing the results of SImPa against the results of state-of-the-art methods on three popular few-shot learning benchmarking data sets: Omniglot~\cite{lake2015human}, mini-ImageNet~\cite{vinyals2016matching,ravi2017optimization} and tiered-ImageNet~\cite{ren2018meta}.

-Omniglot data set consists of 50 different alphabets with a total of 1623 characters drawn online via Amazon's Mechanical Turk by 20 different people.
+Omniglot dataset consists of 50 different alphabets with a total of 1623 characters drawn online via Amazon's Mechanical Turk by 20 different people.
 Hence, Omniglot is often considered as a \say{transposed} MNIST since Omniglot has many classes, but each class has 20 images.
 We follow the original train-test split where 30 alphabets are used for training, while the other 20 alphabets are used for testing.
-Note that many meta-learning methods in the literature use non-standard train-test split where characters of all 50 alphabets are mixed, and randomly split.
-This splitting potentially results in information leakage since knowing a character in an alphabet might help to classify other characters within that same alphabet.
-Moreover, the mixed and random split is different from evaluation to evaluation, creating difficulty to fairly compare different meta-learning methods.
 To be consistent with previous evaluations, we pre-process by down-sampling all images to 28-by-28 pixels.
 No data augmentation, such as rotation, is used.
+Note that for the task formation, many existing meta-learning methods in the literature use non-standard train-test split where characters of all 50 alphabets are mixed, and randomly split.
+This splitting potentially forms easier tasks since knowing a character in an alphabet might help to classify other characters within that same alphabet.
+Moreover, the mixed and random split is different from evaluation to evaluation, making it challenging to fairly compare different meta-learning methods.

-Mini-ImageNet has 100 classes with each class containing 600 colour images taken from ImageNet~\cite{ILSVRC15}.
-This data set represents a common benchmark for few-shot learning~\cite{vinyals2016matching}.
+Mini-ImageNet~\cite{vinyals2016matching} is another dataset used to evaluate classification performance between different meta-learning methods.
+The dataset consists of 100 classes, where each class contains 600 colour images taken from ImageNet~\cite{ILSVRC15}.
 We follow the standard train-test split which uses 64 classes for training, 16 classes for validation, and 20 classes for testing~\cite{ravi2017optimization}.
-The images in the data set are pre-processed by down-sampling to 84-by-84 pixels before any training is carried out.
+The images in the dataset are pre-processed by down-sampling to 84-by-84 pixels before any training is carried out.
+No data augmentation, such as image flipping or rotation, is used.

 Tiered-ImageNet is one of the largest subsets of ImageNet, which consists of total 608 classes grouped into 34 high-level categories~\cite{ren2018meta}.
 Tiered-ImageNet is often used as a benchmark for large-scaled few-shot learning.
 We also follow the standard train-test split that consists of 20 categories for training, 6 categories for validation, and 8 categories for testing.
 In addition, our evaluation is carried out by employing the features extracted from a residual network trained on the data and classes from the training set~\cite{rusu2019meta}.